intel/dffml/README.md

 ## Mission Statement

-DFFML aims to be the easiest way to use Machine Learning.
+DFFML aims to be the easiest and convinient way to use Machine Learning.

 We take a "just bring your data" approach to ML.
 DFFML is an AutoML (Automated Machine Learning) library, command line application, HTTP service, and soon, web